vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vch_esxi.md

-# Deploy a VCH to an ESXi Host with No vCenter Server #
+# Deploy a Virtual Container Host to an ESXi Host with No vCenter Server #

 This topic provides instructions for deploying a virtual container host (VCH) to an ESXi host that is not managed by vCenter Server.
 This is the most straightforward way to deploy a VCH, and is ideal for testing.

+The ESXi host to which you deploy the VCH must match the specifications listed in the prerequisites.
+This example deploys a VCH by using the minimum `vic-machine create` options possible, for demonstration purposes.

 **Prerequisites**